-Column (c) and (d) shall identify any additional funding sources used for the Shelter Program.
+Column (c) and (d) if applicable, shall identify any additional funding sources used for the program.
 Provider shall use column heading such as Federal, State, Funds Raised, etc. If additional columns are needed, use additional copies of this form.

 B. Financial Related Materials